canonical/operator-workflows/README.md

 * comment: Posts the content of the artifact specified as a comment in a PR.
 It needs to be triggered from a PR triggered workflow.

 * integration_test: Builds the existing Dockerfiles, if any, and executes the `integration` test target defined in the `tox.ini` file.
+The tox environment used can be changed with the `test-tox-env` input.
 This workflow also supports running addtional load and chaos tests.
 The following parameters are available for this workflow:

 | Name | Type | Default | Description |
 |--------------------|----------|--------------------|-------------------|